pdesai5839/cassandra_cluster/README.md

 ```

 Note the "Owns" column.
 This is the percentage of the data owned by the node per datacenter times the replication factor.
+"Tokens" can be thought of as "token ranges".
+Each of the hosts has 256 different token ranges.
+Cassandra does this to distribute data evenly as the cluster grows.
+A lower number means less-even distribution.